ninest/husker/content/financial/index.md

 ---
-title: Courses
+title: Financial
-description: More information about course
+description: More information about financial
 lastUpdated: 2021-08-31
 ---